 The Trickster from a Supernatural Race

-The word leprechaun comes from the “leipreachán” in Irish and “luchorpán” in Old Irish, meaning “small body” or “lobaircin,” which translates to “small-bodied fellow.”
+The word leprechaun comes from “leipreachán” in Irish and “luchorpán” in Old Irish, both meaning “small body,” as well as “lobaircin,” which translates to “small-bodied fellow.”
 In ancient Celtic mythology, leprechauns hail from the “aos sí,” a supernatural race similar to elves and fairies.

 The race’s beings, which include leprechauns, banshees and shape-shifting goblins called pookas, were thought to be descendants of the Tuatha Dée Danann, ancient Irish gods living in an alternate realm, according to Medieval Mosaic II by Lea Tassie and Leanne Taylor.

 Early folktales depicted leprechauns as wily, somewhat menacing male cobblers who hid their treasures.
-They were portrayed as cunning and untrustworthy tricksters who were often mean, delighting in leading people astray, stealing or playing harmful pranks.
+They were portrayed as cunning and untrustworthy tricksters who were often mean and delighted in leading people astray, stealing or playing harmful pranks.

-Among the earliest leprechaun tales is the medieval 7th- or 8th-century tale, The Adventure of Fergus Son of Leti, which depicts leprechauns as dangerous water sprites who try to drag the mythical King Fergus into the sea to drown him.
+Among the earliest leprechaun tales is The Adventure of Fergus Son of Leti from the 7th or 8th century.
+The medieval story depicts leprechauns as dangerous water sprites who try to drag the mythical King Fergus into the sea to drown him.
 But the king captures them and forces the creatures to grant him three wishes for their release.

-As Ireland moved into the 19th century, the image of the leprechaun softened, with the newer stories about the creatures changing them into mischievous and enterprising figures who outsmart greedy humans trying to get their gold.
+As Ireland moved into the 19th century, the image of the leprechaun softened.
+Newer stories about the creatures featured leprechauns as mischievous yet enterprising figures who outsmart greedy humans trying to get their gold.

 In the 1887 book Ancient Legends, Mystic Charms and Superstitions of Ireland, Jane Francesca Agnes, Lady Wilde (Oscar Wilde’s mother) describes leprechauns as “merry, industrious, tricksy little sprites.”
 But she also calls them vengeful and “bitterly malicious if they are offended.”